Isla Boca Brava is a beautiful and quiet island found off the west coast of Panama in the Gulf of Chiriqui.

 Although Isla Boca Brava is a pretty large island (3000 ha), you still won’t find a whole lot of hiking trails.
 However, there are a small number of them and many people who have been on these hiking trails all agree that Isla Boca Brava has some of the best hiking trails in all of Panama.
 You will hike through untouched jungles and will be able to see lots of howler monkeys and bird species along the way.

-The island is found close to more than 20 other breathtaking islands which makes island hopping a well-liked tourist activity.
+Isla Boca Brava is found close to more than 20 other breathtaking islands which makes island hopping a well liked tourist activity.
 The waters are clear and the beaches are exquisite.
-Water taxi operators can be arranged from certain places on Isla Boca Brava and they will take you to the various islands and even go whale watching.
-Some of the boats are in bad condition and most of the boat operators only speak Spanish.
+Water taxi operators can be arranged from certain places on Isla Boca Brava and they will take you to the various islands and even to go whale watching.
+Some of the boats are in bad condition and the most of the boat operators only speak Spanish.
 The current rate is around $20 but to have the entire boat for the day will cost around $100.

-Any time would be a good time to visit thanks to its all year round sub-tropical climate.
+Any time would be a good time to visit Isla Boca Brava thanks to its all year round sub tropical climate.
 Also, because it’s situated off the west coast of Panama and not the east coast (the Caribbean) the island doesn’t get hurricanes and tropical storms.